Text-Augmented Multimodal LLMs for Chemical Reaction Condition Recommendation: Methods

 \subsection{Problem Setup}

-For a task of reaction condition recommendation, we define the $X$ as the input for the chemical reaction $R$, $T$ as the reaction corpus, $G$ as the graph representations of reactions, and the output $Y$ as a list of reaction conditions including the catalyst, solvent, and reagent.
-Thus, we define prediction model $\mathcal{F}$, i.e., $Y = \mathcal{F}(X, G, T)$.
+For a task of reaction condition prediction, we define these symbols for following clarification: (1) reaction SMILES input $R$, reaction SMILES representation encoded by encoder $R_{f}$, and reaction tokens $X$; (2) graph representation of a reaction $G_{f}$ and graph tokens $G$; (3) text corpus of similar reactions $T$, and text tokens $W$; (4) reaction conditions $Y$, which includes the catalyst, solvent, and reagent.
+We define $\mathcal{F}$ as a condition prediction function, then we obtain:

-In this paper, we incorporate three types of data for the training of model $\mathcal{F}$: \begin{enumerate} \item \textbf{SMILES of a reaction $X$}: each example in the training set is presented by chemical SMILES, i.e., \textit{``CC(C)O.O=C(n1ccnc1)nccnc1} $>>$ \textit{CC(C)OC(=O)n1ccnc1''}. \item \textbf{Graphs of reaction $G$}: each SMILES representation of the reactants and the product is encoded using a graph neural network (GNN).
-All compounds are integrated to generate a comprehensive reaction representation. \item \textbf{An unlabeled reaction corpus}: a paragraph describing a chemical reaction, e.g., ``To a solution of CDI (2 g, 12.33 mmol), in DCM (25 mL) was added isopropyl alcohol (0.95 mL, 12.33 mmol) at 0° C.''. \end{enumerate}